Trip Date: September 10-12, 2000

 Descending was tedious, especially when traversing the upper snow-covered talus fields.
 By mid-afternoon, the morning’s crust had softened so that our feet would randomly punch through, sometimes dropping into the voids between talus blocks.
 I felt lucky to escape without a gashed shin, twisted ankle, or worse!
 We reached Park Creek Pass at sundown, then finished our hike down to camp (5.7 hours from summit) with the aid of headlamps and a full moon.

-Day 3 – Buckner Camp to Trailhead to Fields Point:
+Day 3: Buckner Camp to Park Creek to Stehekin to Fields Point

 The weather was warm and sunny for our trip out to the trailhead (2.0 hours from camp) and Stehekin on Tuesday morning.
 We did the mandatory stop at Stehekin Bakery for cinnamon rolls, and at Fields Point we took an invigorating swim in Lake Chelan before driving home.
 All in all, it was a wonderful three days.